tdarlic/making-embedded-systems/Week3/README.md

 #define LD3_Pin GPIO_PIN_13
 #define LD3_GPIO_Port GPIOG
 ```
-Following register are involved in turining the LED on and off:
+Following register are involved in turning the LED on and off:
 GPIO port used in this case is `GPIOG` and the address is defined in line 1254 in `stm32f429xx.h` file
 ```c
 #define GPIOG ((GPIO_TypeDef *) GPIOG_BASE)